CCW-Site/dev_plan/README.md

 ### Fixed
 - fixed: AI Extension not working (reporter: @B-dude)
 - fixed: Project fails to load (reporter: @Oblivious)
+- fixed: my project keeps on deleting everything inside of it (reporter: chipiseth)

 ### Rejected
 - rejected: Open up a "serious-talk" channel for this server (reporter: @𝓟𝓪𝓹𝓲𝓬𝓱𝓲05)